 No two days are ever the same, of course it is important to taste both our own wines and those from other wineries.
 We are all learning from each other at what is an incredibly exciting time for the industry.
 But that’s just one element, my day can move from hosting international visitors, to buying new equipment for the coming vintage to preparing blends for bottling.

-How/why did you get involved in the world of wine, especially English wine?
+Why did you get involved in the world of wine, especially English wine?

 I worked as a cellar hand in Australia, and I guess was bitten by the wine bug.
 It involves many disciplines and I like the combination of nature and science.
 English wine has been gaining considerable momentum in the last 10-15 years.
 It is incredibly dynamic, and there are some great individuals in the industry who collectively I believe will make a real difference.
 As an Englishman myself it also makes my very proud to be able to make a wine on English soil.

-Why did you choose Gusbourne Vineyard for your English wine journey?
+What is special about Gusbourne, why did you choose Gusbourne Vineyard for your English wine journey?

 Gusbourne had a great track record of producing exceptional fruit, so I knew I would be working with a great product, but in particular I was drawn to Andrew Weeber’s vision to create world class wines from Kentish soil.